LavaOps/Seq2ParDiff/readme.md

     - `java -version`
     - `civl config`
 - Install other dependencies
-    - `sudo apt install python3-venv gcc cloc` (For latest version of gcc, you need to build it from source (optional).)
+    - `sudo apt install python3-venv gcc cloc` [For latest version of gcc, you need to build it from source (optional)]
     - `python3 -m venv .venv`
     - `source .venv/bin/activate`
     - `pip install pandas progressbar2`

 ## Dataset Preprocessing
-If you want to start from the scratch, delete the two dataset directories: autoparllm and dataracebench, from the project directory.
+If you want to start from scratch, delete the two dataset directories: autoparllm and dataracebench, from the project directory.
 Then, follow the below steps for preprocessing.
 You don't need to do this if you want to execute differential testing on the preprocessed datasets.

 ### AutoParLLM